Examples

 5. Multi-controller coordination

-Input on Box A triggers an output on Box B and an output on Box C.
+Input on Box A fires a lighting show on Box B and an audio show on Box C.

 On Box A: